tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Re-implement all the tasks above except dataset download using Apache Spark's Resilient Distributed Datasets API (RDD, see documentation [here](https://spark.apache.org/docs/latest/rdd-programming-guide.html)).
+Re-implement all the tasks above using Apache
+Spark's Resilient Distributed Datasets API (RDD, see documentation [here](https://spark.apache.org/docs/latest/rdd-programming-guide.html)).
 Outputs must be identical to the ones obtained above in plain Python.
 Note: